alasco-tech/alasco-tech.github.io/_posts/2021-12-31-custom-user-model.md

 It was also impressive how, at some point in the middle of the cleanup, we were able to use indistinctly `settings.AUTH_USER_MODEL`, `get_user_model()`, or `"core.User"` as pointers in our relation database fields, without generating any changes in migrations.

-We continue to monitor the effects of the change, learn from the process, and plan new anecdotes.
+We continue to monitor any possible effects of the change, learn from the process, and plan new anecdotes.